 Handbook

-Trying to fathom how a sole proprietor goes about getting federal government contract work, part of a market that's worth $20 billion annually?
-Is your small business looking for tips on writing successful bids – especially from someone who has been awarded standing offers?
-If so, you'll want to order a copy of Getting Work with the Federal Government: A guide to figuring out the procurement puzzle (Bloomington, IN: iUniverse, 2010), available in paperback for $27.95, or as an e-book for $9.99.
+If so, you'll want to order a copy of Getting Work with the Federal Government: A guide to figuring out the procurement puzzle (Bloomington, IN: iUniverse, 2010), available as an e-book ($9.99) or paperback ($27.95).

 Media coverage: